Trustable and Responsible AI (TR-AI) for decision support in healthcare (Habilitation Project)

 The habilitation project aims at increasing trust and reliability of the usage of AI in the healthcare sector.
 The focus is set on three use cases, each dealing with different aspects of trustworthiness.

-Use Case: Wearable AI and Explainability
+Use Case: Wearable AI in Healthcare

 Use Case: AI in Oncology CDSS